Andiea116/Project-Build-an-ML-Pipeline-Starter/README.md

 ```
 cd Project-Build-an-ML-Pipeline-Starter
 ```
-Commit and push to the repository often while you make progress towards the solution.
+Commit and push to the repository often while you make progress toward the solution.
 Remember to add meaningful commit messages.

 ### Create environment